qsharp-community/qsharp-community.github.io/_posts/2020-06-10-qsharp-entrypoint.md

 }
 ```

 In the snippet above, the Q# application will accept command three line arguments, the names of which correspond to the ones declared in code.
-We can then invoke such application using, the following command line syntax:
+We can then invoke such application using one of the following command line syntaxes:

 ```
-dotnet MyProgram.dll --number 100 --text foo --flag true
+dotnet run -- --number 100 --text foo --flag true dotnet MyProgram.dll --number 100 --text foo --flag true
 ```